Navigation

 Available Section IDs

-The dashboard comes with several built-in sections:
+The dashboard comes with several built-in sections that can receive route navMenuItem entries:

 Finding Section IDs & Ordering